 This growth rate should put me in third place, behind the High Yield Dividend Portfolio created by Bible Money Matters’ Peter Anderson and a single-stock portfolio created by Philip Taylor of PT Money.
 Yay for me!

 Motif Investing is a brokerage firm offering consumers a unique and generally cost-effective way to construct, buy (and sell), and rebalance a portfolio.
 You can assemble stocks into a portfolio according to a theme or motif (or just select stocks according to your preference) and then buy the portfolio for a fixed dollar amount, all for just $9.95.

-Buying shares at a more traditional broker would generally cost much more as you'd pay a flat fee (ranging from $4.95 to $9.99) for each issue.
+Buying shares at a more traditional broker would generally cost much more as you’d pay a flat fee (ranging from $4.95 to $9.99) for each issue.
 For example, if you bought the stock of 10 different companies, your trading cost could be $49.50 or more at a traditional broker but $9.95 with Motif Investing.
-Further, you'd have to manually figure how much to allocate to each stock whereas Motif Investing allows you to set the allocation and purchase fractional shares to get a balanced motif from the start.
+Further, you’d have to manually figure out how much to allocate to each stock whereas Motif Investing allows you to set the allocation and purchase fractional shares to get a balanced motif from the start.

 Here are the basic rules of the Grow Your Dough Throwdown competition sponsored by Motif Investing:

 - Competitors are 20 personal finance bloggers organized by Jeff Rose, CFP and author of GoodFinancialCents.com, in collaboration with Motif Investing

 - In preparation for the competition, each of us constructed a motif (comprised of up to 30 stocks, ETFs, ADRs, and ADSs selected according to a theme or motif), chose a motif from the Motif Investing catalog, or modified a catalog design

 - Each of us opened an account and Motif Investing kindly funded the account with $500